New Tango Students

 Can I retake classes?

 The material in each series is very dense and most students take each semester several times.
 Once you graduate to the next level, any previously completed level is complimentary with an active membership.
 This way, the farther you get in the curriculum, the more classes you get with your membership.
-So, if there is a series you want to review, or you want to learn the 'other' role - just sign in for class as your preferred role.
-In the event that the role balance is off, you will be expected to help keep the class role-balanced.
+So, if there is a series you want to review, or you want to learn the 'other' role - just sign in for class and show up.
+In the event that the role balance is off, you may be asked to help keep the class role-balanced.